DjangoGirls/tutorial/en/deploy/README.md

 > On Windows you also must run the following command to add Git and SSH to your command prompt's `PATH`: `setx PATH "%PATH%;C:\Program Files\Git\bin"`.
 Restart the command prompt program afterwards to enable the change.

 > After restarting your command prompt, don't forget to go to your `djangogirls` folder again and activate your virtualenv!
-(Hint: `myvenv\Scripts\activate`)
+(Hint: [Check the django installation chapter](../django_installation/README.md#working-with-virtualenv))

 Please also create a free Heroku account here: https://id.heroku.com/signup/www-home-top